netopiapayments/doc.netopia-payments.com/docs/payment-sdks/go.md

 ```

+## Sample App

+You can check out our Go Sample App which contains the backend and Postman Collections by going to its [Github repository here](https://github.com/netopiapayments/sample-app-go).

 ## Running tests

 To ensure the SDK functions as expected, comprehensive unit tests are provided.
 You can run unit tests suit using the following command: